-Pokemon Sword and Shield: List of every missing Pokemon | Dexerto.com
+Pokemon Sword and Shield: List of every missing Pokemon - Dexerto

 - Electrode

-It's amazing to think that there are still 53 missing Pokemon from Kanto.
-Dragonite is probably the most notable but it is also strange to think there is a new mainline Pokemon game out there where a Pidgey won't even spawn!
+It’s amazing to think that there are still 34 missing Pokemon from Kanto.
+Dragonite is probably the most notable recent addition, but it is also strange to think there is a new mainline Pokemon game out there where a Pidgey won’t even spawn!

 Gen 2